Alexei Navalny: 2013 Moscow mayoral candidacy

 On 30 May 2013, Sergey Sobyanin, the mayor of Moscow, argued an elected mayor is an advantage for the city compared to an appointed one, and on 4 June, he announced he would meet President Vladimir Putin and ask him for a snap election, mentioning the Muscovites would agree the governor elections should take place in the city of Moscow and the surrounding Moscow Oblast simultaneously.
 On 6 June, the request was granted, and the next day, the Moscow City Duma appointed the election on 8 September, the national voting day.

 On 3 June, Navalny announced he would run for the post.
 To become an official candidate, he would need either seventy thousand signatures of Muscovites or to be pegged for the office by a registered party, and then to collect 110 signatures of municipal deputies from 110 different subdivisions (three-quarters of Moscow's 146).
 Navalny chose to be pegged by a party, RPR–PARNAS.

 Among the six candidates who were officially registered as such, only two (Sobyanin and Communist Ivan Melnikov) were able to collect the required number of the signatures themselves, and the other four were given a number of signatures by the Council of Municipal Formations, following a recommendation by Sobyanin, to overcome the requirement (Navalny accepted 49 signatures, and other candidates accepted 70, 70, and 82).

 On 17 July, Navalny was registered as one of the six candidates for the Moscow mayoral election.
-However, on 18 July, he was sentenced to a five-year prison term for the embezzlement and fraud charges that were declared in 2012.
+On 18 July, he was sentenced to a five-year prison term for the embezzlement and fraud charges that were declared in 2012.
 Several hours after his sentencing, he pulled out of the race and called for a boycott of the election.
-However, later that day, the prosecution office requested the accused should be freed on bail and released from travel restrictions, since the verdict had not yet taken legal effect, saying that the accused had previously followed the restrictions.
-Navalny was a mayoral candidate, and an imprisonment would thus not comply with his rule for equal access to the electorate.
+Later that day, the prosecution office requested that Navalny be freed on bail and released from travel restrictions, since the verdict had not yet taken legal effect, saying that he had previously followed the restrictions.
+Navalny was a mayoral candidate, and imprisonment would thus not comply with the rule for equal access to the electorate.
 On his return to Moscow after being freed, pending an appeal, he vowed to stay in the race.
 The Washington Post has speculated that his release was ordered by the Kremlin in order to make the election and Sobyanin appear more legitimate.